 So you see why true forgiveness is a rare bird.
 Too many people can’t even start at #1 honestly, and most people can’t see part #3 to the end.
 I don’t just mean the person/people “at fault” here either.
 Sometimes it’s the injured party who can’t do the work because they aren’t willing to see their part in their own pain yet, or can’t hear the truths the other people want to give them yet.
 Sometimes the “injured party” just flat out doesn’t want to have to give up being the “one who was wronged” because that place is a seat of power, especially if the person who injured them really cares about them, and wants “forgiveness”.

 That seat of power is a place we all have within in us too.
 It’s the place where we hold contempt and judgment in the court of our own hearts, having convicted the perpetrator of our injury, thus condemning them as “the bad one”, which by default makes us the “good one”.
-It’s the place that let’s us pretend that we don’t have control over how much pain we feel over our injury, or how much we let it affect our lives, and worse the place that let’s us deny ownership over the decisions we made that led us to injury in the first place.
-Which are some of the reasons why I think we have been conditioned all these years to believe we have to “forgive”, so that we DON’T hold that power against others, or use that place to make excuses to and for ourselves.
+It’s the place that allows us to pretend that we don’t have control over how much pain we feel over our injury, or how much we let it affect our lives; and worse, it’s the place that lets us deny ownership over the decisions WE made that led us to injury in the first place.
+These are some of the reasons why I believe we have been conditioned all these years to believe we have to “forgive”; so that we DON’T hold that power against others, or use that place to make excuses to and for ourselves.
 However it’s exactly the reason too that I think we need to FORGET about “forgiving”, and learn how to “get balance”, so that NO ONE get’s off easy.
 We each have to own our role in the pain, and we all have to work our own pain to it’s peace.

 In the end, the oneness of peace/balance is really on us anyway.
 So if the person/people who injured you aren’t willing to do the work, ANY step of the work, it actually doesn’t have to matter.
 Your peace is about you, not them.
 You know what happened, from your perspective yes, but probably at least bit from the other perspectives too, if you are honest with yourself.
 So you work it through examining first your roles, objectively what you did right, what you did wrong, and your motivations for why (which includes what you have already been through in life, what makes you, YOU) and then you do the exact same work on each person who had a party to the injury.
 The words said, the actions, every bit of what caused the injury.
 And sure, examining motives may make you feel like you are “making excuses”, and sometimes you will be for yourself or them, but ALL of it is important to your own understanding about where your pain is coming from, where you have been deluding yourself, and where you have been seeing crystal clearly.
 And the more you see all sides, all perspectives, even the ugly sides, even the selfish perspectives, the more balance you will achieve with it, until one day it’s just… less… and then at some point it’s just… DONE.
 And forgiveness is not required to just be done.